Vittorio Mussolini

 Vittorio Mussolini (27 September 1916 – 12 June 1997) was an Italian film critic and producer.
-He was also the second child of Italian dictator Benito Mussolini.
-However, he was the first officially acknowledged son of Mussolini, with his second wife Rachele; his older half-brother was never officially acknowledged by Mussolini's fascist regime.
+He was also the second child of fascist dictator Benito Mussolini.
+However, he was the first officially acknowledged son of Mussolini, with his second wife Rachele; his older half-brother, Benito Albino Dalser, was never officially acknowledged by Mussolini's fascist regime.

 Biography

 Vittorio Mussolini was born in Milan, Lombardy, Kingdom of Italy (Regno d'Italia).
 He married Milanese Orsola Buvoli (1914–2009), two years his senior.
 In January 1938, Mussolini and his wife announced the birth of their first child, a son, Guido, born in Rome.

-In addition to producing films, Mussolini served as a Lieutenant (Tenente) in the Italian Royal Air Force (Regia Aeronautica).
+Mussolini served as a Lieutenant (Tenente) in the Italian Royal Air Force (Regia Aeronautica).
 He participated in the Second Italo-Ethiopian War, the Spanish Civil War, and World War II.
 In Ethiopia, both he and his younger brother Bruno crewed bombers.
-Unlike his brother, Vittorio was not considered a serious pilot and described bombs as "budding roses" and killing as "exceptionally good fun".
+Unlike his brother, Vittorio was not considered a serious pilot and described bombing masses of Ethiopian civilians as "a rose opening up" and killing as "exceptionally good fun".